Managing the symptoms of the menopause

 Mental health helplines and counselling

 Stress, anxiety, depression, and mood swings are all very common symptoms of the menopause.
 Talking therapies such as Cognitive Behavioural Therapy or counselling can be helpful ways to improve low mood and provide reassurance and comfort.
+Cognitive Behavioural Therapy also has an evidence base in supporting with hot flushes and night sweats.
 If you’re a Benenden Health member you can access our convenient 24/7 mental health helpline whenever and wherever you need support.
 And once you’re eligible, you can access our short-term counselling services too.

 Hormone replacement therapy (HRT)

 HRT can help some women going through the menopause by replacing the hormones that are now at lower levels.
 HRT can be given in different forms including oral tablets, skin patches, body gel, or a pessary.
 It generally helps relieve some of the most common symptoms of the menopause including hot flushes, night sweats, mood swings and reduced sex drive.

 Historic research caused concerns about the use of HRT by suggesting some types could increase a woman’s risk of developing breast cancer.
 However, more recent research suggests that when used appropriately, the risks of HRT causing serious health issues are low.
 There are several options for HRT and its delivery methods dependent upon your and your body’s needs.
 Therefore, it’s important to have a robust discussion with your GP first.
 Learn more about what is HRT and the pros and cons of HRT.
 For those who go through an early menopause, using HRT has a higher benefit to risk ratio, therefore if you are under 50 years old it's worth having that discussion with your GP.